Program Leader: Victoria Wallace, Extension Educator

 Invasive Plants: A Growing Concern

 Victoria Wallace serves as the Principal Investigator for a USDA APHIS biological control project of swallow-wort, a serious invasive weed of meadows, pastures, roadsides, woodland edges and coastal shorelines.
 Ms. Wallace supervised UConn Master Gardener Coordinator Gail Reynolds, who recruited private landowners to participate in the applied research project.
-One species of moth (Hypena opulenta) was introduced as a biological control agent onto dense monocultures of swallow-wort in 2020, during the first year of the biocontrol project in CT.
-A new fact sheet and an infographic for swallowwort biological control are available on the IPM website.
+One species of moth (Hypena opulenta) was introduced as a biological control agent onto dense monocultures of swallow-wort in 2020 and 2021.
+A fact sheet and an infographic for swallowwort biological control are available on the IPM website.
 The introduction and establishment of biological control agents to reduce populations of swallow-wort in CT provide a sustainable method of managing this invasive pest in open spaces throughout Connecticut.